hajaknow/cdk-ts-workshop/README.md

 3. The SQS Queue then becomes a Subscriber to the Topic

 So that's Queue + Topic + Subscription = 3 resources, right?

 Almost!
 Additionally the Topic gets the necessary write access to the Queue.
-We don't see it here, because necessary resources are created for us behind the scenes!
+We don't see it here, because CDK creates the necessary resources for us behind the scenes!

 Let's see what the actual CloudFormation template looks like to see everything that CDK has created for us.